-- If the cost code and cost type of one CV line item matches the cost code and cost type of one PV line item, the PVAR and CVAR will be linked on the same change event line item.
+- If the cost code and cost type of one CV line item match the cost code and cost type of one PV line item, the PVAR and CVAR will be linked on the same change event line item.

 - If the cost code and cost type of one CVAR line item does not match the cost code and cost type of a PVAR line item, a new change event line item will be created for that CVAR line item.

 - If a CV is linked to multiple PCOs – or no PCOs – it will get its own change event.
 A change event line item will be created for each CV line item within that change event.